This webpage contains information about the significant ongoing remediation process following the Tylorstown landslip.

 Consultation on future vision

 The Council will keep the local community informed about the proposed end use of the scheme, to be delivered in the future.
 There will also be a significant opportunity for residents to have their say in the final end use through a future consultation process.
 At present, the Council is considering the location to be converted into a riverside walkway and bike use area, similar to the existing sites at Barry Sidings Country Park and Mountain Ash Riverside Park.

 The Council’s future vision for the wider area includes more than £10m investment to remediate the remaining tip on the hillside.
-Upon completion of the remediation works, the commitment for an Active Travel Community Route for pedestrians and cyclists between Maerdy and Pontygwaith can then be delivered.
+Upon completion of the remediation works, the commitment for an Active Travel Community Route for pedestrians and cyclists between Maerdy and Pontygwaith can then be delivered, subject to Welsh Government funding.
 This route would ‘pass through’ the riverside park scheme at Tylorstown.
-The Council envisages the remediation works to the remaining tip will begin with preliminary works from November 2022 and the main works from spring 2023 – subject to planning permission in 2022.
-Upon completion, the remediation work will be followed by the delivery of the Active Travel Community Route which is subject to Welsh Government funding.